robnolen/aws-security-workshops/README.md

 # AWS Security Workshops

 Within AWS there are a variety of services that can be used to secure your environments and workloads.
 This repository contains a collection of security oriented workshops that will guide you through prepared scenarios that represent common use cases and operational tasks and give you hands on experience with a wide range of AWS services.
-The workshops closely align with the [Security Perspective](https://d0.awsstatic.com/whitepapers/AWS_CAF_Security_Perspective.pdf) components of our Cloud Adoption Framework, which can be used to help you structure your selection and implementation of controls that are right for your organziation.
+The workshops closely align with the [Security Pillar](https://d1.awsstatic.com/whitepapers/architecture/AWS-Security-Pillar.pdf) components of our Well-Architected Framework, which can be used to help you structure your selection and implementation of controls that are right for your organziation.
 Captured below are the high level security components:

 ![Components](./images/security-components-color.png "Categorization of AWS Security Services")